mceSystems/node-usb/Readme.md

   - bMaxPower
   - extra (Buffer containing any extra data or additional descriptors)

+### .parent
+Contains the parent of the device, e.g. an USB Hub.
+If there is no parent this property is set to null.

 ### .open()

 Open the device.
 All methods below require the device to be open before use.